chuchuroth/Huawei/chatGPT.md

 + (udacity) create Business ai agent

-so i think currently we are undergo the ai shock, no business, no industry can survive without ai. the first thing i would do if I'm hired for this position is probably to write a Workflow and design a ai agent for each step, because whoever does not adopt ai is doomed to be a loser, ai could possibly change business model
+so i think currently we are undergo the ai shock, no business, no industry can survive without ai. the first thing i would do if I'm hired for this position is probably to write a Workflow and design a ai agent for each step, or example using agent kit from openai. because whoever does not adopt ai is doomed to be a loser, ai could possibly change business model

 ---